Member Login

 Shop 9&10 Raby Bay Harbour, 152 Shore St W, Cleveland QLD 4163

-Please register your intention to attend via the website or apologise indicating whether you will attend via Zoom by no later than 7pm on the Sunday prior to the meeting
+Please register your intention to attend via the website or apologise no later than 7pm on the Sunday prior to the meeting

 Visitors can register via email attendance@clevelandrotary.org.au